Leeds Town Hall: Description

 The Town Hall is classical in style but suggestive of power and drama.
 It stands at the top of a flight of steps on a mound made specially for the purpose of increasing its prominent position.
-The south, principal facade to The Headrow has a deeply recessed portico of ten Corinthian columns, a frieze and then the 225 ft high clock tower, which has a concave dome and was not in the original design.
+The south, principal facade to The Headrow has a deeply recessed portico of ten Corinthian columns, a frieze and then the 225 ft clock tower, which has a concave dome and was not in the original design.

 The three other sides of the building are similar to the south front, except that the columns and pilasters that surround them are near to the walls, and the spaces between them have two tiers of circular-headed windows.
 The principal entrance is a 32 feet-high archway under the south portico, which contains three highly ornamented wrought iron doors.
 The smaller, day-to-day entrance is to the east, facing Calverley Street.

 The Victoria Hall – originally the Great Hall – rises to 92 feet 6 in inside the parallelogram of surrounding rooms and corridors and the enclosing colonnades.
 It is lined with marble-effect columns with gilt capitals and bases, with painted mottoes around the walls, including "Good Will towards Men", "Trial by Jury", and "Forward".
 The decoration was by John Crace, and, combined with the cut-glass chandeliers and the largest organ in Europe when opened, led one writer to say that it was "the best place in Britain to see what it looked like on the inside of a wedding cake".
 As the principal performance space, the richly decorated Victoria Hall is still a venue for orchestral concerts.
 The frescoes adorning the domed ceiling of the vestibule (foyer) were the first attempt to embellish a provincial edifice with high art.
 In the centre of the vestibule stands an 8 feet-high white marble statue of Queen Victoria, by Matthew Noble, presented to the Council upon the hall's opening as the gift of the mayor Sir Peter Fairbairn.

 The Town Hall provided accommodation for municipal departments, a courtroom, police station, and a venue for concerts and civic events.
 It still has a role as a council office, though many departments have since relocated – most are now in Merrion House, opened 2018, and others, including a chamber for council meetings, are in the 1933 Civic Hall.